All Products

 Note

-ALTER databse <db_name> SET hg_experimental_force_sync_collect_execution_statistics = ON;
+ALTER DATABASE <db_name> SET hg_experimental_force_sync_collect_execution_statistics = ON;

--- Set at the session level
+-- At the session level

 SET hg_experimental_force_sync_collect_execution_statistics = ON;